tiennhann/Programs/README.md

+GitHub user ID: #78122724 @tiennhann

 # Programs
 Base code for program assignments in Software Development (C S 371).

+Includes placeholder for HelloWorld and Questions.
+The remainder of the contents for furture program:

 ## Program 1 and Program 2
 These assignments rely on the SimpleWebServer program.
 Each gets graded using tags in a cloned repository.